Arthur C. Vailas - Idaho State University's 12th President

 In Idaho Falls, a new 55,000 square-foot building for the Center for Advanced Energy Studies was formed through partnerships with the other Idaho universities, the U.S. Department of Energy and private entities.
 There, researchers are working on the latest in energy technology.

 Athletics has benefitted from a gift to name the Papenberg Softball Field, and has received gifts from Idaho Central Credit Union and Idaho State University Credit Union for a new basketball court and football field.
-An endowment for the performing arts has been established to attract and support visiting artists and artists-in-residence.
+An endowment for the performing arts has been established to attract and support visiting artists and artistsin-residence.
+A generous gift from the Wheatley family has resulted in hundreds of new trees planted around campus and other beautification efforts.
+President Vailas was also instrumental in bringing together the community and university in support of student efforts and local citizen programs.
+Each year ISU and the community celebrate Communiversity and Welcome Back Orange and Black.

 Prior to joining ISU, President Vailas was vice president for research and intellectual property management for the University of Houston, and vice chancellor for research for the University of Houston System, where he also was an advisor to the Texas governor on energy, helped establish the Research Partnership to Secure Energy for America, and developed a formal affiliation between UH and the Texas Medical Center.
 He served on the NASA national advisory council and was on the executive board of the Southeastern Universities Research Association.
 Earlier, he held faculty and leadership positions at the University of Wisconsin-Madison and University of California-Los Angeles.